Digital Negative: DNG conversion

 The process of DNG conversion involves extracting raw image data from the source file and assembling it according to the DNG specification into the required TIFF format.
 This optionally involves compressing it.
 Metadata as defined in the DNG specification is also put into that TIFF assembly.
 Some of this metadata is based on the characteristics of the camera, and especially of its sensor.
 Other metadata may be image-dependent or camera-setting dependent.
 A DNG converter must therefore have knowledge of the camera model concerned, and be able to process the source raw image file including key metadata.
 Optionally a JPEG preview is obtained and added.
 Finally, all of this is written as a DNG file.

 DNG conversion typically leaves the original raw image file intact.
 For safety, many photographers retain the original raw image file on one medium while using the DNG file on another, enabling them to recover from a range of hardware, software and human failures and errors.
 For example, it has been reported in user forums that some versions of the Adobe DNG Converter don't preserve all the raw data from raw images from some camera models.

 Summary of products that support DNG in some way

 This section summarizes other more comprehensive lists.

 Adobe products

 All raw image file handling products from Adobe now support DNG.
 Adobe DNG Converter was utility software published by Adobe Systems on September 27, 2004.
 It converts different camera raw format files into the Digital Negative (DNG) standard.
 It also supports lossless data compression when converting.
 The program is free of charge.
-It can be downloaded at Adobe's site (for Microsoft Windows and the Apple Macintosh).
+It can be downloaded at Adobe's site (for Windows and macOS).